cobrateam/jasmine-splinter-runner/README.rst

     $ jasmine-splinter

+You can use some options:

+    -u URL, --url=URL
+                    the runner url

+    -f FILE_PATH, --file-path=FILE_PATH
+                    runner file path

-This command will look for a file called ``SpecRunner.html`` and run these specs.
+By default this command will look for a file called ``SpecRunner.html`` and run these specs.